joc044/cse15l-lab-reports/LabReport4.md

 Keys pressed: `<Ctrl + r><j><a><v><a><c><enter>`

-The `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command was in the first line(lately) of the search history, so I directly press <enter> to access it.
+The `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command was in the first line(lately) of the search history, so I directly press `Enter` to access it.

 ![Image](nanojavac.jpg)